Wiechciu/text-forge/docs/themes.md

 - [Text Forge awsome themes](https://text-forge.github.io/awsome-themes)

 ## Installing Themes
-To install new themes, you can use **Settings > Open Data Folder**, then go to `themes/` folder and paste theme `.tres` file there.
+To install a theme, open **Settings > Open Data Folder**, go to the `themes/` folder, and paste the `.tres` file there.

 !!!
 Note

-    You can use installed themes without restart.
+    You can use installed themes without restarting the editor.

 ## Changing Editor Theme
-For changing theme, go to **Settings > Preferences > Editor UI > Theme Name** and enter your theme file name (without `.tres`).
-When you close Preferences window editor will load new theme.
+To change the theme, go to **Settings > Preferences > Editor UI > Theme Name**, enter the theme file name (without the extension), and close the Preferences window.
+The editor will load the new theme.

 ## Creating a Theme
-If you want to create new themes, you must create it inside Godot, there is a guide about opening Text Forge source in Godot:
+If you want to create themes, use the Godot editor.
+See the guide for opening the Text Forge source in Godot:

 - [Build Text Forge from source](build.md)

-Then, you can edit `res://data/themes/dark.tres` in Godot Theme Editor or create new theme in this folder.
-When your theme completed, change its name and share it.
-You can test it directly, editor will copy `res://data/themes/` content to `user://themes/` when you run it.
+Then edit `res://data/themes/dark.tres` in the Godot Theme Editor or create a new theme in that folder.
+When your theme is complete, rename it and share it.
+You can test it directly; the editor copies `res://data/themes/` to `user://themes/` when you run it.

 ## Themes Location
-Editor loads all themes from `themes/` folder in editor data folder, for internal themes you can see `res://data/themes/`.
+The editor loads all themes from the `themes/` folder in the editor data directory.
+Internal themes live at `res://data/themes/`.